sktime/sktime/README.rst

 time-series/panel data.

 The package is under active development.
+Development takes place in the `sktime <https://github.com/alan-turing-institute/sktime>`_ repository on Github.

 Currently, various approaches to time-series classification have been implemented.

 Installation
 ------------
 The package is currently not available directly via PyPI.
 Instead, follow these steps to install the development version:

-1. Download the repository if you have not done so already: :code:`git clone https://github.com/mloning/python_utils.git`
+1. Download the repository if you have not done so already: :code:`git clone https://github.com/alan-turing-institute/sktime.git`
 2. Move into the root directory: :code:`cd sktime`
 3. Make sure your local version is up-to-date: :code:`git pull`
 4. Switch onto the development branch: :code:`git checkout dev`